Can Language Models Reason about Individualistic Human Values and Preferences?: Can LMs Reason about Individualistic Human Values and Preferences?

-\textbf{How does the number of demonstration statements impact model's predictions?} Figure \ref{fig:probe_ablations} shows the results of evaluating the impact of varying the number of demonstration value-expressing statements.
-As expected, including more demonstration statements leads to higher accuracy for GPT-4o.
-However, it's noteworthy that even with as few as 50 demonstration examples, the model's accuracy improves from 54.79 to 60.59, demonstrating the effectiveness of a relatively small number of examples in guiding the model to grasp individual values.
+\paragraph{Impact of the number of demonstration statements.} Figure \ref{fig:probe_ablations} shows that increasing the number of demonstration statements improves GPT-4o's accuracy.
+Notably, even 50 statements boost accuracy from 54.79 to 60.59, demonstrating the impact of a small set of value expressions in guiding models to understand individualistic values.

-\textbf{How informative is general demographics information for LMs in predicting individualistic value choices?} Figure \ref{fig:probe_ablations} compares probing setups with and without demographic information.
-When only demographic data is provided (leftmost orange box), GPT-4o achieves a performance score of 60.31, slightly lower than 60.59 when 50 value-expressing statements are included.
-Combining a varied number of value statements with demographic information consistently results in marginally higher performance compared to setups without demographic information, although the difference is not statistically significant GPT-4o.
-Notably, when the model is given more value-expressing statements, it achieves higher accuracy than when provided with fewer statements alongside demographic information.
-This suggests that value statements capture significant latent information about individualistic values, necessary for approximating the uniqueness of individuals.
-For weaker models like GPT-4o-mini, including demographics leads to significantly better predictions compared to providing value statements alone as the model likely has more difficulty in interpreting descriptive value statements (see more details in Figure \ref{fig:probe_ablations_mini} in \S \ref{assec:probing_results}).
-Importantly, relying solely on demographic information to infer individual values may inadvertently reinforce stereotypical group-based interpretations, undermining a nuanced and precise understanding of individual values.
+\paragraph{Demographics descriptions do not teach LMs accurate sense of individualistic values.} Figure \ref{fig:probe_ablations} shows that when only demographic statements are provided (leftmost orange box), GPT-4o achieves 60.31\% accuracy, slightly lower than the 60.59\% achieved with 50 value-expressing statements.
+Adding demographic statements alongside value statements consistently yields marginally higher performance, though not statistically significant.
+Notably, when GPT-4o is given more value demonstrations, its accuracy improves compared to scenarios with fewer value statements and demographic data.
+This indicates that value statements encapsulate key latent information essential for approximating individual uniqueness.
+For weaker models like GPT-4o-mini, including demographics significantly improves predictions compared to value statements alone, likely due to challenges in interpreting descriptive value expressions (see Figure \ref{fig:probe_ablations_mini} in Appendix \ref{assec:probing_results}).
+Importantly, relying solely on demographics risks reinforcing stereotypical group-based interpretations, undermining nuanced understanding of individual values.